django-daiquiri/daiquiri-docker-compose/readme.md

 1. Run!

-    Run the make script will set the settings to the docker-compose master file, build and run the dockers.
+    Run the make script will set the settings to the docker-compose master file and config files, build and run the dockers.

     ```
-        make
+        make                # prepare settings, build and run the docker container
+        make preparations   # fill in the local settings into the docker compose, etc.
+        make down           # stop the container, remove the volumes
     ```

 1. Connect to the daiquiri container